National Preparedness Month—Get Ready for Anything

 No region of the United States is immune to disaster, though the types of disasters vary widely.
 In the last ten years, the United States Government has declared a disaster or state of emergency more than 1000 times.
 From extreme heat in the Southwest to blizzards in the Midwest and portions of the East Coast, extreme weather can cripple communities and put anyone at risk.
-Wherever you live, extended power outages can make life inconvenient and often dangerous. #PrepareNow
+Disasters often bring widespread power outages which can make it even harder to find supplies or keep the supplies you already have safe.

 Make Your Plans

-Disaster – a calamitous event such a flood, wildfire, hurricane, or another event that causes or has the potential to cause great loss of life, damage, or hardship to a specific region or to those associated with the event, such as a passenger jet crash.
+Disaster: A calamitous event such a flood, wildfire, hurricane, or other natural or manmade catastropy that causes or has the potential to cause great loss of life, damage, or hardship to a specific region or to those associated with the event, such as a passenger jet crash.

 Practice and Share

 Knowing what to do just before, during, and after a disaster makes dealing with the emergency situation easier for everyone and it can also prevent potentially fatal mistakes.
-It may not sound difficult, but in the hurry to leave during an evacuation some important tasks might end up forgotten.
+It may not sound difficult, but in the hurry to leave during an evacuation, some important tasks might end up forgotten or unfinished.
 Something as minor as a child’s favorite toy left behind could increase anxiety and fear while forgetting to shut off the gas or water could turn into another disaster at home.
-That’s why it’s important to have a plan and to practice putting it in motion. #NatlPrep
+That’s why it’s important to have a plan and to practice putting it in motion.

 It’s almost like a fire drill (another good idea.)
 Plan a series of steps to prep the house for the impending disaster and leave.
 Everyone grabs their personal emergency bag.
 The family emergency disaster kit goes in the car—which you filled with gas before the emergency declaration—and the family leaves along a designated evacuation route.
 Because of the advance planning and preparation, your family leaves ahead of the rush and subsequent traffic jams along a familiar route.